cjus/node-neo4j-presentation/presentation/teleprompt.md

 And as you learned more about them you were able to associate characteristics or properties to those terms.

-As you continued learning, you were able to identify relationships allowing you to associate a topic to other topics you already understood.
+As you :continued: learning, you were able to identify relationships allowing you to [associate] a topic to other topics you already [understood].

 Our minds [organize information] by creating [mental graphs] called [memories].